With all the incredible effects of moringa powder, it’s not shocking that some out there use Moringa Oleifera to help with their thyroid hormones.

 How much Moringa Oleifera is usually taken for thyroid disorders?

 In this study, rats were given 500mg/kg of body weight.
-While this is too high for humans, a great starting dose would be between 500mg and 1 gram of moringa powder.
+Although this dosage is excessive for humans, a recommended starting dose would be between 500mg and 1 gram of Moringa powder.
+For individuals dealing with thyroid disorders or thyroid diseases, a gradual increase in Moringa powder intake to around 15 grams can be considered once the initial dosage is well-tolerated.

 Can you take Moringa with levothyroxine?